-If the UE is a member of at least one Access Class which corresponds to the permitted classes as signalled over the air interface, and the Access Class is applicable in the serving network, access attempts are allowed.
+If the UE is a member of at least one Access Class which corresponds to the permitted classes as signalled over the radio interface, and the Access Class is applicable in the serving network, access attempts are allowed.
 Additionally, in the case of the access network being UTRAN the serving network can indicate that UEs are allowed to respond to paging and perform location registration (see, sec 3.1), even if their access class is not permitted.
 Otherwise access attempts are not allowed.
 Also, the serving network can indicate that UEs are restricted to perform location registration, although common access is permitted.
 If the UE responded to paging it shall follow the normal defined procedures and react as specified to any network command.

 NOTE: The network operator can take the network load into account when allowing UEs access to the network.